VNalbalwar/ollama-streaming-response/README.md

 ### **Ollama Server Not Found?**
 - Make sure it’s installed and running.
 - Run `ollama serve` in a separate terminal.

+### **Model Issues?**
+- Double-check that the required model is available locally in Ollama.
+- Update the model name in the code if needed.

 ### **Port Conflicts?**
 - Default **Next.js dev server** runs on `3000`, but if that’s occupied, it’ll ask to use another port.